tlishchynskiy/artists-test/README.md

 > Artists filter by email <br/>
 GET `http://artists.test/api/artists?filter[email]=some_email` => email

+> Error wrapped by Laravel's collection <br/>
+GET `http://artists.test/api/artists?filter[ohmyerror]` => error response with 400 HTTP code
+I didn't add any custom wrapper as Laravel has built-in if we use Collections.

+** You can replace `artists.test` with `localhost` if you host on 80 port.
+If port is different from 80, use `localhost:<port>`.

 All endpoints are paginated and wrapped as a Laravel collection, so the frontend part should use it without any issues.

 If you use JetBrains production, such as PHPStorm, you can just right into `./tests/HTTP/artists.http` file to run HTTP requests right from the IDE (don't forget to select the dev environment located in `./tests/HTTP/http-client.env.json`).